docrostov/loatherContest/README.md

 > **HOW WILL THE PRIZES BE AWARDED?**

-The top 20 Hardcore and Normal runs will pick a prize from [Captain Scotch’s display case](https://museum.loathers.net/player/437479) in the order of the speed of their runs, starting at the fastest runs first by daycount and turncount.
+The top 20 Hardcore and Normal runs that beat Kenny will pick a prize from [Captain Scotch’s display case](https://museum.loathers.net/player/437479) in the order of the speed of their runs, starting at the fastest runs first by daycount and turncount.
 We will also be throwing in a small meat prize for folks who register the 6 speediest runs of all (the top 3 entrants in HC/Normal).

 So, if the prize pool was just a BOFA, an Eagle, a Scepter, and a Goose, the prize distribution could be: